Special Application Solutions

 • Reduced piping supports and/or piping stresses resulting from lower valve and actuator assembly weights;

-• Feasibility of the application of a butterfly valve where full rated ASME class internals would be unavailable or dimensioning impractical (e.g. 3” cl1500 ASME x cl300 ASME);
+• Feasibility of the application of a butterfly valve where full rated ASME class internals would be unavailable or dimensioning impractical (e.g., 3” CL1500 ASME × CL300 ASME); and

-• Increased flow capacity resulting from CV values of lower ASME class internals allowing reduced pressure drops and greater control capability as the linear portion of the control curve is extended relative to a higher ASME class.
+• Increased flow capacity Cv values due to lower internal ASME class allowing reduced pressure drops and greater control capability as the linear portion of the control curve is extended relative to a higher ASME class.

-TRICENTRIC® valves are available in all ASME B16.34 materials as well as specialty Non-ASME listed materials that are registered for pressure service to ASME B31.3 and have been installed in service, including:
+TRICENTRIC® valves are available in all ASME B16.34 materials as well as specialty materials not listed in ASME B16.34 that are registered for pressure service to ASME B31.3 and have been installed in service, including:

-SCORE VALVES’ High Purity applications include: medical gas production and distribution; commercial drug production projects as well as food and beverage installations.
-Designs incorporate: TRICENTRIC® Triple offset, non-rubbing, friction free shut off throughout full pressure to vacuum rating range, resilient material selection to minimize out gassing, non-particle shedding components, a wide selection of materials to suit specific service conditions, the ability to seal in either direction – suitable for alternating vacuum – pressure processes, close control of valve tolerances and finishes to ensure a long cycle life, minimal cavities to nearly eliminate trapping of media and FDA approved clean room assembly.
+SCORE VALVES’ high-purity applications include medical gas production and distribution; commercial drug production projects; and food and beverage installations.
+Designs incorporate TRICENTRIC® Triple offset, non-rubbing, friction-free shut off throughout full pressure to vacuum rating range; resilient material selection to minimize outgassing; non-particle shedding components; a wide selection of materials to suit specific service conditions; the ability to seal in either direction—suitable for alternating vacuum-pressure processes; close control of valve tolerances and finishes to ensure a long cycle life and minimal cavities to nearly eliminate trapping of media; and FDA approved clean room assembly.

-SCORE VALVES’ Man Safe and Process Safe applications include: OSHA requirement for block and bleed requiring two individual valve disc assemblies with a bleed space between to allow monitoring and ensure a man safe environment downstream of the valve, per API the use of one disc assembly with two seals incorporating a bleed off port between the seals allowing for bleed off and monitoring to ensure a process safe environment downstream of the valve.
-Both options are supplied by SCORE VALVES and are available to 96” diameter.
+SCORE VALVES’ man and process-safe applications include a block and bleed orientation using two individual valve disc assemblies with a bleed space between to allow monitoring and ensure a man-safe environment downstream of the valve per OSHA requirements or the use of one disc assembly with two seals incorporating a bleed off port between the seals allowing for bleed off and monitoring to ensure a process safe environment downstream of the valve per API requirements.
+Both options are supplied by SCORE VALVES and are available for up to 96” diameter valves.

-TRICENTRIC® valves are available to suit industry and end user specific specialty flange ends and facings to ASME, AWWA, DIN, RTJ, Male tongue and female groove, o-ring and clamp joint ends as well as special finishes and concentric grooving.
+TRICENTRIC® valves are available to suit industry and end-user-specific specialty flange ends and facings to ASME; AWWA; DIN; RTJ; tongue and groove; o-ring; and clamp joint ends and are available with special surface finishes and concentric grooving.

-TRICENTRIC® and HIGHSEAL® valves are available for applications requiring submerged service or remote mechanical operation with: gear/ actuator watertight housings, gear/ actuator extensions and hand wheel extensions (rigid and flexible).
-Other specialty options include 3 way linkages.
+TRICENTRIC® and HIGHSEAL® valves are available for applications requiring submerged service or remote mechanical operation with watertight housings, extensions, and hand wheel extensions (rigid and flexible) for gear and actuator options.
+3-way linkages are also available upon request.

-TRICENTRIC® valves are available with specialty surfaces including coatings, plating and treatments both externally and internally for erosion prevention and corrosion protection.
-Options include: HVOF; flame spray; chrome, nickel, copper and silver plating; ceramic, TFE, PTFE and Ti-Nitride plasma vapor deposition coatings.
-Surface treatments include: nitriding and elecro-polishing as well as pickling and passivation.
+TRICENTRIC® valves are available with specialty surfaces including coatings, plating, and treatments both externally and internally for erosion prevention and corrosion protection.
+Options include HVOF; flame spray; chrome, nickel, copper, and silver plating; and ceramic, TFE, PTFE, and Ti-Nitride plasma vapor deposition coatings.
+Surface treatments include nitriding; electro-polishing; and pickling and passivation.

-TRICENTRIC® valves are available with supplemental testing: cryogenic conditions to BS6364, MSS, NASA or End User specifications; high temperature leakage and performance testing to 1400F; and fugitive emission testing to Method 21.
-TRICENTRIC® valves’ comply with ISO 15848 and Method 21 tests.
-This includes cycle testing valves up to 5000 times over three thermal cycles, from ambient to 350° F with no packing adjustments required over the duration of the test.
+TRICENTRIC® valves are available with supplemental testing including cryogenic conditions to BS 6364, MSS SP-134, NASA, or end-user specifications; high-temperature leakage and performance testing to 1,400°F; and fugitive emission testing.
+TRICENTRIC® valves are available with ISO 15848, Method 21 tests, and API 641.
+This includes cycle testing valves up to 5,000 times over three thermal cycles, from ambient to 350°F with no packing adjustments required over the duration of the test.

 Downloads and Resources